-Key issues you'll need to think about include:
+Key issues you'll need to consider before building your home spa include:

 - Should I get a spa or hot tub?

-- These all-in-one units come equipped with the spa, support equipment, and skirting that hides the equipment.
+- All-in-one unit equipped with the spa, support equipment, and skirting that hides the equipment

 - Easy to install.
 They can be operational in a matter of hours.